annaesvensson/yellow-core/readme.md

 ## Acknowledgements

-This extension was previously maintained by Mark Seuffert and David Fehrmann.
+This extension includes contributions by David Fehrmann and Mark Seuffert.
 Thank you for the good work.

 Do you have questions?
 [Get help](https://datenstrom.se/yellow/help/).